Tres eran tres (TV series)

-Tres eran tres is a Spanish television series which was broadcast in Televisión Española from 1972 to 1973 written and directed by Jaime de Armiñán.
+Tres eran tres is a Spanish television series which was broadcast on Televisión Española from 1972 to 1973.
+It was written and directed by Jaime de Armiñán.

 Plot

 Elena, Paloma and Julia are three sisters who, nevertheless, have lived in separate homes and barely know each other.
-Their parents broke up when they were child, and Elena stayed with her mother, Paloma with her father, and Julia was sent to a boarding school abroad.
-For some circumstances the three, already adult, meet to live together in house of Elena, and the series reflects their disagreements, their fights, reconciliations, frustrations and dreams.
+Their parents broke up when they were children, and Elena stayed with her mother, Paloma with her father, and Julia was sent to a boarding school abroad.
+Due to some circumstances, the three, already adult, meet to live together in Elena's house, and the series reflects their disagreements, their fights, reconciliations, frustrations and dreams.